WandThe Magic Wand and Other Operators

 • statement and benefits of the ramified frame rule.

-Operator hforall
+Definition of the Operator hforall

 Module Hforall.